What Does a Landscape Designer Do?

 Many garden centers and nurseries offer landscape design consultation services to their clients.
 A landscape designer working in this capacity sometimes sketches design ideas for customers or works on large designs and installation jobs for clients of the nursery.
 Their duties include suggesting plants, furniture and irrigation systems to walk-in homeowners.
 They may also conduct site visits and create plans for large design projects.

 Related to What Does a Landscape Designer Do

 - Recently Updated

-Hardscape designers are primarily landscape designers who plan hardscape features and choose related materials.
-Unlike...
+Hardscape designers are primarily landscape designers who plan hardscape features - like patios and decks - and choose related...